seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 - 18. [Former Countries, Asia, note 18] The Safavid Empire (or Safavid Iran) existed from 1301 CE to 1736, March 8th.
 It was succeeded by Afsharid Iran.

+###### FC-ASIA19

+- 19. [Former Countries, Asia, note 19] The 1918 Azerbaijan Democratic Republic was a short lived democratic republic in Asia that existed from 1918, May 28th, until it was invaded by the Soviet Union on 1920, April 28th, only lasting 23 months.
+It was succeeded by the Azerbaijan Soviet Socialist Republic.

+###### FC-ASIA20

+- 20. [Former Countries, Asia, note 20] The 1918 Centrocaspian Dictatorship was a short lived authoritarian state in Asia that existed from 1918, July 26th, until 1918, September 15th.
+It was succeeded by the 1918 Azerbaijan Democratic Republic.

+###### FC-ASIA21

+- 21. [Former Countries, Asia, note 21] Sumer was the earliest known civilization on Earth, existing from around 5500 BCE to 1800 BCE, and located within the continent of Asia.
+It was succeeded by the Akkadian Empire.

+###### FC-ASIA22

+- 22. [Former Countries, Asia, note 22] The Yemen Arab Republic was a country in Asia that existed from 1962, September 26th, until it was unified with the rest of Yemen on 1990, May 22nd, being succeeded by the Republic of Yemen.

 ---

 ###### FC-NORTHAMERICA1